kavisek/Mirco-Service/README.md

 `python model_app.py`

-5. The model api should be running now.
+5. The model API should be running now.
-6. Open up another terminal window and run the following commands to test the api
+6. Open up another terminal window and run the following commands to test the API

 View all Prediction: `curl -u kavi:python -i http://localhost:5000/todo/api/v1.0/tasks`